 While many tools give you a few or only one view option, Airtable allows for (what seems like) unlimited ways to view your information.
 For example, the more traditional grid view might be great when sifting through client data, but the card view is great for outward-facing projects when sharing information or assigning tasks to key stakeholders.

-One of my favorite Airtable tips is to find ways to use a kanban board.
+One user-friendly view is the Kanban board.
 With easily-moveable cards, you can create digestible data on the surface with the ability to click on cards to dive into the finer details.
-There are a ton of uses for Airtable’s kanban view: you can assign tasks to collaborators, sort items by priority, and generally make any kind of data organized, flexible, and good looking for internal and external use.
-Here’s how to set up a basic kanban board.
+There are a ton of uses for a Kanban board: you can assign tasks to collaborators, sort items by priority, and generally make any kind of data organized, flexible, and good-looking for internal and external use.
+Here’s how to set up a basic Kanban board.

-The survey function in Airtable is a great way to gauge satisfaction, garner feedback, and collect important contact information from a variety of users—then share the data with others as needed.
+The survey function in Airtable is a great way to gauge satisfaction, garner feedback, and collect important contact information from various users—then share the data with others as needed.

-Our team recently used Airtable to create a survey to better understand the friction in design-to-developer handoffs now that we’re working in a completely remote environment.
-It’s easy to set up, and the form allows you to drag and drop fields—customizing for single-line text, multiple choice, rating, and much more.
+Our team recently used Airtable survey forms to create a survey to better understand the friction in design-to-developer handoffs now that we’re working in a hybrid work environment.
+It’s easy to set up, and the form allows you to drag and drop fields—customizing for single-line text, multiple-choice, rating, and much more.

-3. Build UX templates to help your team work with uniformity and efficiency
+3. Use Airtable templates to enhance uniformity and efficiency

-Opening up Airtable for the first time was a little overwhelming for me since it looks suspiciously like Excel or Google Sheets, but the capabilities are much more dynamic.
-Having templates in place helped me start to navigate the platform.
+Opening up Airtable for the first time can be a little overwhelming since it looks suspiciously like Excel or Google Sheets, but the capabilities are much more dynamic.
+Having templates in place helps users start to navigate the platform.
 Setting up a template can also provide a great resource for teams, and it’s something that Thinkers are doing across practice areas to share knowledge and increase efficiency.

 In a recent team meeting, our content strategists shared the Airtable template they were working on for user interview data collection.
 It was interesting to see them work through the template live, as they’re no stranger to Airtable and have been using it for content audits for years.

 Our design team set up a base to audit and organize each asset of a design system.
-Through rich visual options (unlike those of Google sheets), Airtable is the perfect platform for organizing illustrations, buttons, logos, and much more.
-We can also implement linked record fields and assign tags to quickly move through the board.
+Through rich visual options (unlike those of Google sheets), Airtable is the perfect platform for managing illustrations, buttons, logos, and much more.
+We can also implement linked record fields and assign tags to move through the board quickly.

-While the flexibility of Airtable is great, creating one source of truth can help save time in future projects and keep your team on track.
+The flexibility of Airtable is excellent; and creating one source of truth helps save time in future projects and keep your team on track.

 On the other hand, if the data collection isn’t flowing the way you’d like it to, try something new.
 Our tools are constantly evolving, and so should we.
-If you’re stuck in a template that doesn’t make sense for a project, don’t limit yourself.
+Don’t limit yourself if you’re stuck in a template that doesn’t make sense for a project.

-For example, our team was recently discussing where to place instructions within a client-facing Airtable.
-One option is to add descriptions to tables and views, but for some this is just not enough information to clarify the task at hand.
+For example, our team recently discussed where to place instructions within a client-facing Airtable.
+One option is to add descriptions to tables and views, but for some, this is just not enough information to clarify the task at hand.

-When we found our client a little lost, a team member suggested we implement a kanban card view as the first tab within the table so what when clients opened the base, they had clear instructions for how to use the tool.
-Setting up an onboarding atmosphere by creatively adapting a kanban view helped clear up confusion quickly.
+When we found our client a little lost, a team member suggested we implement a Kanban card view as the first tab within the table so that when clients opened the base, they had clear instructions for how to use the tool.
+Setting up an onboarding atmosphere by creatively adapting a Kanban view helped clear up confusion quickly.

 5. Lean on the Airtable community when you’re stuck

-One huge positive about using Airtable is the community and wealth of information.
-If I ever find myself stuck, I know I can go to their Airtable community and come up with a solution.
+One substantial positive about using Airtable is the community and wealth of information.
+If you ever find yourself stuck, the Airtable community is a great resource to help develop a solution and find more Airtable tips.
 You can use your industry peers and teammates as a resource, too.
 We have a few Airtable superfans on our team who are always willing to help with the ins and outs if we find ourselves stuck, and their guidance saves us a lot of time and frustration.

-There are many uses for Airtable—whether you’re looking to synthesize user interviews, create content, manage and audit your design system, and many more for different aspects of your professional and personal life.
-After using Airtable for almost a year now, I’m still discovering new capabilities.
+There are many uses for Airtable—whether you’re looking to synthesize user interviews, create and manage content operations, manage and audit your design system, and much more.
+We’re still discovering new capabilities regularly.
 There’s something exciting about that!